mozilla/data-docs/src/datasets/non_desktop.md

 # Non-Desktop Data

-Non-Desktop data includes data for all mobile browser products as well as non browser products such as lockwise, echo tv, vpn, webxrviewer among others.
+Non-Desktop data includes data for all mobile browser products as well as non browser products such as `Lockwise`, `echo`, `vpn`, `webxrviewer` among others.

 ## List of Datasets